zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-google.md

 [APZ 26.2] (# apz26.2) # apz26.2 .ref .apz} "Preached well" means well
 That is to say, well-kept, well-imposed, well-opened.
 'Graduation goes' Defilements, masses, and consecrations.
-Graduation, Graduation, Immortal Nirvana was well said.
+Graduation, Graduation, Immortal Nibbana was well said.

 Certainly the Blessed One removed the sorrow.
 Is definitely going Positive word, real word.
 The word without a doubt.
 The word without two meanings